Cyberius9/docker-templates/README.md

-# This repository was specially adapted for Cyberius
+# Docker Templates for Unraid.

+# These templates can be added manually as containers.